koute/bytehound/README.md

 When set to `1` the profiler will register a `SIGUSR1` signal handler which can be used to toggle (enable or disable) profiling.

-If disabled and reenabled a new data file will be created according to the pattern set in `MEMORY_PROFILER_OUTPUT`.

 ### `MEMORY_PROFILER_REGISTER_SIGUSR2`